-Dry the Scallops, Then Season Them With Salt and Pepper
+Dry Scallops Before Seasoning With Salt and Pepper

 A related issue is that most scallops you buy at the store have been soaked in a liquid solution that keeps them looking white.
 So you'll need to drain and rinse them thoroughly, then pat them dry with paper towels before you season them.

 If you're lucky, your seafood purveyor carries "dry-packed" scallops, which haven't been treated with this liquid.
 If so, you don't need to rinse them—just season they and they're ready to cook.
 Note that scallops have an adductor muscle (sometimes called a "foot") on the side.
 It's a tough little tab of meat that you should pull off before cooking because it can be kind of chewy.